polterguy/magic.endpoint/README.md

 arguments you pass in, either as query parameters, or as your JSON payload URL encoded form arguments, etc, is appended into your resulting lambda node's **[.arguments]** node, as arguments to your Hyperlambda file invocation.
-The resolver will never return files directly, but is only able to execute Hyperlambda files, so by default there is no way to return files as is.
+The resolver will never return files directly, but is only able to execute Hyperlambda files, so by default there is no way to simply get files.

+The default resolver will never allow the client to resolve files outside of your main _"/files/modules/"_ folder.
+This allows you to safely keep files that other parts of your system relies upon inside your dynamic _"/files/"_ folder, without accidentally creating endpoints, clients can resolve, resulting in breaches in your security.
+Only characters a-z, 0-9 and '-', '\_' and '/' are legal characters for the resolvers, and only lowercase characters, to avoid file system incompatibilities between Linux and Windows.

 Below is probably the simplest HTTP endpoint you could create.
 Save the following Hyperlambda in a file at the path of `modules/magic/foo1.get.hl` using for instance your Magic Dashboard's